rahulsinghal1904/ecommerce-x-agent/README.md

-# Crustdata Build Agent Automation Script
+# E-commerce Agent Automation Script

 This project provides a comprehensive, cross-platform automation solution developed as part of the CRUSTDATA assignment.
 The script, contained in `agent.py`, implements multiple automation approaches and advanced features including: